 PowerBI also provides Azure Active Directory support, with AAD single sign-on and authentication.
 The tool’s paid version also has excellent reporting features, which are extremely helpful for getting a birds-eye view of your infrastructure.

-With that being said, PowerBI doesn’t support non-Windows operating systems.
-The paid version is quite economic, with the Pro edition costing $9.99/month per user.
+Pricing: The Pro edition costs $9.99/month per user.
 However, Snowflake integration can work without any premium features.

 3. Tableau